Currynomics/redcurry-hub/README.md

 6. **Webhook Endpoint**: An endpoint in the Redcurry Hub that receives the Moralis webhook and issues IOUs on XRPL.
 7. **XRPL Javascript Client**: Used by the Redcurry Hub to issue IOUs on the XRP Ledger.

-## User Stories
+### User Stories

-### 1) New Supply of Redcurry Needs to be Issued on XRPL
+#### 1) New Supply of Redcurry Needs to be Issued on XRPL

-1. A user interacts with the Redcurry Hub to initiate the issuance of new Redcurry tokens on XRPL.
+* A user interacts with the Redcurry Hub to initiate the issuance of new Redcurry tokens on XRPL.
-2. The Hub interacts with the Governor and Assets contracts on Polygon to validate and approve the issuance.
+* The Hub interacts with the Governor and Assets contracts on Polygon to validate and approve the issuance.

-### 2) New Asset Comes into Redcurry
+#### 2) New Asset Comes into Redcurry

-1. An external event (e.g., cash payment) triggers the need for new assets to be added to the Redcurry reserve.
+* An external event (e.g., cash payment) triggers the need for new assets to be added to the Redcurry reserve.
-2. The Assets contract on Polygon is updated to reflect the new asset.
+* The Assets contract on Polygon is updated to reflect the new asset.

-### 3) New Asset is Created or Existing Asset is Updated
+#### 3) New Asset is Created or Existing Asset is Updated

-1. The user marks this Redcurry to be issued on XRPL by setting the recipient (mint direct) to the XRPL Bridge Smart Contract on Polygon (RedBridge).
+* The user marks this Redcurry to be issued on XRPL by setting the recipient (mint direct) to the XRPL Bridge Smart Contract on Polygon (RedBridge).

-### 4) Governor Contract is Transacted With
+#### 4) Governor Contract is Transacted With

-1. The Governor contract on Polygon is transacted with, and the new supply of Redcurry tokens is sent to the RedBridge.
+* The Governor contract on Polygon is transacted with, and the new supply of Redcurry tokens is sent to the RedBridge.

-### 5) Bridge Locks Redcurry on Polygon
+#### 5) Bridge Locks Redcurry on Polygon

-1. RedBridge locks the Redcurry tokens on Polygon and publishes an event.
+* RedBridge locks the Redcurry tokens on Polygon and publishes an event.

-### 6) Event is Captured by Moralis Stream
+#### 6) Event is Captured by Moralis Stream

-1. The Moralis stream captures the event published by RedBridge and triggers a webhook.
+* The Moralis stream captures the event published by RedBridge and triggers a webhook.

-### 7) Webhook Calls Redcurry Hub's Endpoint
+#### 7) Webhook Calls Redcurry Hub's Endpoint

-1. The webhook calls the Redcurry Hub's endpoint (e.g., `/moralis/stream/bridge/p2x`).
+* The webhook calls the Redcurry Hub's endpoint (e.g., `/moralis/stream/bridge/p2x`).

-### 8) Issue New IOUs on XRPL
+#### 8) Issue New IOUs on XRPL

-1. Using the XRPL Javascript Client, the Redcurry Hub issues new IOUs (Redcurry on XRPL) to the recipient wallet on XRPL.
+* Using the XRPL Javascript Client, the Redcurry Hub issues new IOUs (Redcurry on XRPL) to the recipient wallet on XRPL.

-## Constraints & Limitations
+### Constraints & Limitations

 1. The supply of Redcurry tokens is only controlled by the Governor smart contract and indirectly via the Assets smart contract.
 No duplication of this business logic on XRPL is desired at this phase.
 2. Redcurry will be issued on Polygon first, locked into RedBridge, and then issued as an IOU on XRPL when the bridge lock is confirmed via a contract event.
 3. The bridge is one-way during the PoC phase; Redcurry can be moved to XRPL but not back.

-**NB!
-Although the bridge is built on-way during PoC phase, the RedBridge must have the ability to unlock Redcurry!**
+That said, Bridge contract supports two-way movement.

-## Future Considerations
+### Future Considerations

-1. Develop the bridge's second lane to enable movement from XRPL back to Polygon.
+1. Develop the process to enable movement from XRPL back to Polygon (complete bridge process).
 2. Become a stablecoin issuer on XRPL to gain several business advantages.

 By following this architecture and these user stories, the PoC aims to demonstrate the feasibility of issuing Redcurry as an IOU on the XRP Ledger while maintaining the existing smart contract infrastructure on Polygon.

-## Steps to implement PoC
+### Steps to implement PoC
 1. Create an account on the XRPL.
 Status: DONE
 2. Create RedBridge smart contract on Polygon.
 Status: BACKLOG
 3. Integrate Redcurry Hub with XRPL using XRPL JS Client.
 [Status: Started](src/core/third-party/xrpl)

-# Future Proposals on XRPL
-## Phase 1: Initial Integration and Issuance
+## Phase 1: Unleashing DeFi Synergies
-**Infrastructure Development**
-* Complete PoC Implementation: Finalize the RedBridge smart contract on Polygon and complete the integration of the * Redcurry Hub with XRPL.
-* Governor Contract Adaptation: Ensure the Governor Contract on Polygon can interact seamlessly with the RedBridge for issuing Redcurry on XRPL.
-* Assets Contract Update: Adapt the Assets Contract to recognize and manage assets issued on XRPL.

-**Use-Cases**
+* Perfecting the PoC: second lane for the bridge.
+* Expanding Oracle Partnerships: We're not just stopping at one.
+We're integrating with additional oracles to bring Redcurry's real-time value to the XRPL ecosystem.
+* DeFi Ecosystem Integration: We're developing and aligning with existing DeFi services to unlock Redcurry's potential in lending and borrowing landscapes.

+**Innovative Use-Cases**
-* Cross-Chain Liquidity: Enable users to tap into liquidity on both Polygon and XRPL, enhancing the utility of Redcurry.
+* Cross-Chain Liquidity Unleashed: We're empowering our users to tap into liquidity pools across both Polygon and XRPL, amplifying Redcurry's utility and reach.
-* RWA Tokenization: Explore the possibility of tokenizing real world assets on XRPL, backed by Redcurry technology and legal stack.
+* Real-World Asset Tokenization: We're exploring groundbreaking avenues to tokenize real-world assets on XRPL, all backed by Redcurry's robust technology and legal framework.

-## Phase 2: Enhancing Functionality and Usability
+## Phase 2: Revolutionizing Escrow Payments
-**Infrastructure Development**
-* Two-Way Bridge: Develop the second lane of the bridge to enable Redcurry movement from XRPL back to Polygon.
-* Smart Contract Optimization: Refine the existing smart contracts to improve efficiency and reduce gas costs.

-**Use-Cases**
+* Pioneering a Escrow Payments App: We're crafting a groundbreaking web3 application that enables value exchanges in scenarios requiring escrow, such as rental deposits, all powered by Redcurry's stable, real estate-backed technology.

+**Trailblazing Use-Cases**
-* Payment Gateways: Integrate Redcurry with XRPL-based payment gateways, offering a stable, real estate-backed payment option.
+* Escrow Payment Transformation: We're integrating Redcurry with XRPL-based payment gateways, offering not just a stable but a real estate-backed payment solution that redefines secure and transparent transactions.
-* Decentralized Finance (DeFi): Enable Redcurry to be used in XRPL-based DeFi products, such as lending platforms or yield farms.
+* Dynamic Escrow Options: Beyond traditional payment gateways, we're exploring the potential for customizable escrow services that can adapt to various real estate transaction scenarios, all backed by Redcurry's secure and transparent technology.
+* This phase is not just an upgrade; it's a transformative leap that aims to redefine how escrow payments function in the real estate industry.
+We're not just solving problems; we're setting new standards.

-## Phase 3: Scaling and Expansion
+## Phase 3: Scaling Beyond Horizons
-**Infrastructure Development**
-* Stablecoin Issuer on XRPL: Become a recognized stablecoin issuer on XRPL to gain business advantages like lower transaction fees and higher visibility.
+* Ascend as an XRPL Stablecoin Authority: Aim to become a distinguished stablecoin issuer on the XRPL ecosystem, unlocking business perks such as reduced transaction fees and elevated brand visibility.
-* Governance on XRPL: Explore the possibility of extending Redcurry governance features to XRPL, allowing for more community involvement.
+* Extend Governance to XRPL: Investigate avenues to broaden Redcurry's decentralized governance features onto XRPL, fostering even greater community participation and decision-making.

-**Use-Cases**
+**Expanding Use-Cases**
-* Global Real Estate Market: Facilitate cross-border real estate transactions through Redcurry on XRPL.
+* Global Real Estate Frontier: Enable seamless cross-border real estate transactions by utilizing Redcurry's stablecoin capabilities on XRPL.
-* Supply Chain Finance: Leverage Redcurry to create XRPL-based solutions for real estate supply chain finance.
+* Supply Chain Financial Solutions: Harness the power of Redcurry to architect XRPL-integrated solutions tailored for the real estate supply chain finance sector.

 ## Phase 4: Community and Ecosystem Development
 **Infrastructure Development**